amigojapan/BlindOS/readme.md

  -voice internet relay chat

-on windows:(I am still having touble running it on windows, but i am determined ot get it wokring on windows) click the code button above and click download zip
+on windows:(I am still having touble running it on windows, but i am determined ot get it wokring on windows)

-unzip zip file to known directory

 install wsl2